H3llKa1ser/B00t2R00t/Active Directory Penetration Testing/Kerberos Delegation/Constrained Delegation.md

 #### This technique gives a Kerberos TGS (Service ticket)

 # 2) (With protocol transition (any)) msDS-AllowedToDelegateTo TRUST_TO_AUTH_FOR_DELEGATION

+In this case, it is not possible to use S4U2self to obtain a forwardable ST for a specific user.
+This restriction can be bypassed with an RBCD attack.

     Rubeus hash /password:PASSWORD